rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Important note
 **************

-Hi!
 Beginning with the 2019.03 release, the RDKit is no longer supporting Python 2.
 If you need to continue using Python 2, please stick with a release from the 2018.09 release cycle.